afgai/aji-portfolio/README.md

 Hello, I'm Aji Fatou, an aspiring Datat Analyst with expertise in data management, analysis and reporting, database design, and data modelling.

+Welcome to my portfolio, where I showcase some of of my [projects!](https://github.com/afgai/Covid-19-Database-System)

-I have expertise in :
+Through my projects, I demonstrate my expertise in :
 <ul>
      <li> Querying data using SQL    </li>
      <li> Generate reports and perform ad-hoc data analysis using SQL </li>